Skip to content

 E-Control Systems Listed by thegentlemen Ransomware Group

 On May 18, 2026, E-Control Systems appeared on the leak site of the ransomware group known as thegentlemen.
-The California-based provider of IoT temperature monitoring systems for hospitals, food service, laboratories, and retail had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose information was exposed remains unknown, anyone whose data passed through the company’s FusionLive platform or related systems could be affected.
+The California-based provider of IoT temperature monitoring systems for hospitals, food service, laboratories, and retail is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose information may have been exposed remains unknown, anyone whose data passed through the company’s FusionLive platform or related systems could be affected.

 Public reporting indicates that E-Control Systems, founded in 1998 and headquartered in California, was listed on the thegentlemen leak portal.
 The company provides wireless temperature monitoring solutions used in environments where precise climate control is required for safety and regulatory compliance.
 Available reporting describes the incident as a ransomware attack in which internal files were successfully exfiltrated.
 No confirmed total of impacted records has been released, and the precise date of initial compromise has not been publicly detailed beyond the May 18 listing.